Hariprasath687/PyTorch-Simple-MaskRCNN_Jetson_Nano/README.md

 •	Batch Normalization: Retain for faster inference, assuming larger batch sizes

-•	ReLU Activation: Keep as is due to its efficiency
+•	ReLU Activation: Kept as is due to its efficiency

 •	RoIAlign: Maintain current implementation for accuracy